 - Pell Grant

 - Disbursement is dependent on enrollment status.
-Enrollment status is determined by the number of units registered; wait-listed units do not count towards enrollment status.
+Enrollment status is determined by the number of units registered; waitlisted units do not count toward enrollment status.
+For additional information on Pell disbursement visit Changes in Enrollment.

 - Cal Grant